 Private higher education institutions could be harmed if the government changes its education investment strategy.

 According to Law No. 9,394, of December 20, 1996 (“Law of Guidelines and Bases of Education”), education is a duty of the State and of the family, being the education services allowed to the private sector, in compliance with the conditions of the Law of Guidelines and Basics of Education.
 Historically, direct government financial support for Higher Education has been concentrated in certain public universities that act as centers of excellence and research.
 The limited number of vacancies and highly competitive admissions processes significantly restrict access to these universities.
 The Federal Government can change this policy and increase the competition we face through: (i) the increase in the level of public investment in Basic and Higher Education in general and a greater offer of vacancies and improvement in the quality of education offered; and (ii) the transfer of incentive resources from universities that act as centers of excellence and research to public higher education institutions accessible to working adults from the middle and lower classes, our potential students.
 The creation and expansion, by federal and state universities, of quota policies for public higher education institutions using income or ethnicity as socioeconomic criteria may also increase the competition we face.
-In addition, the Federal Government can reduce the level of public investment in basic education, resulting in a decrease in the number of new students seeking entry into higher education institutions after completing basic education, thus restricting the demand for our courses.
-Additionally, any changes in government policy on education could eventually have an adverse impact on our activities and our business.
+In addition, the Federal Government can reduce the level of public investment in basic education, resulting in a decrease in the number of new students seeking entry into higher education institutions after completing basic education, thus restricting the demand for the Company’s courses.
+Additionally, any changes in government policy on education could eventually have an adverse impact on the Company’s activities and its business.

 h.
 Risks Related to the Regulation of Sectors in which the Issuer operates